roots/docs/docs/getting-started/windows.md

 ### Ansible

 ::: warning Note
-:warning: The following commands must be run from WSL ([Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10)).
+The following commands must be run from WSL ([Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10)).
 :::

 Install pip (Python package manager) if you don't already have it: